Annapolis Child Custody Attorneys Proudly Representing Anne Arundel County, MD

 - Court must make a finding that there is no further likelihood of abuse or neglect if unsupervised custody or access is awarded to that parent

-When child custody is contested, the Court will conduct a hearing and will determine a custody arrangement for physical and legal custody, based upon child’s best interests.
 Our Annapolis attorneys combined have more than three decades of trial experience.
 We tirelessly prepare each case for court, in the event that the dispute cannot be resolved by agreement of the parties.

 Child custody orders are never permanent.
 When situations change, rising to the level of a material change in circumstance, a parent may file a modification of custody with the court and request a change in the current custody arrangement.
 In addition, a child may petition the court at the age of 16 for a change in custody.
-If you need assistance with modifying the custody order for your child or children, our child custody lawyers in Annapolis can evaluate your situation and recommend the best way to proceed in your case.
+If you need assistance with modifying the custody order for your child or children, our child custody lawyers serving Annapolis can evaluate your situation and recommend the best way to proceed in your case.